scikit-learn/blog/_posts/2024-08-06-czi-eoss6-announcement.md

 Source Software for Science (EOSS)](https://chanzuckerberg.com/rfa/essential-open-source-software-for-science/) program.
 This grant is funded by [Wellcome Trust](https://wellcome.org/).
-As in previous round, this cycle supports open-source software projects that are essential to biomedical research.
+As in previous rounds, this cycle supports open-source software projects that are essential to biomedical research.
 This is the third time that CZI EOSS supports `scikit-learn`.
 In previous rounds, the following projects were funded:

 - [CZI EOSS 1](https://chanzuckerberg.com/eoss/proposals/scikit-learn-maintenance-and-enhancement-for-gradient-boosting/)
+  helped create the
-  helped at creating to the [`HistGradientBoostingClassifier`](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.HistGradientBoostingClassifier.html) and
+  [`HistGradientBoostingClassifier`](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.HistGradientBoostingClassifier.html) and
   [`HistGradientBoostingRegressor`](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.HistGradientBoostingRegressor.html) estimators.
   These estimators are the equivalent of gradient boosting models implemented in `LightGBM` and `XGBoost`.
 - [CZI EOSS 4](https://chanzuckerberg.com/eoss/proposals/maintenance-extension-of-scikit-learn-machine-learning-in-python/)
-  extended `scikit-learn` to work better with missing values and categorical data in several estimators.
+  extended `scikit-learn` to improve handling of missing values and categorical data in several estimators.

 Both grants allowed us to maintain and enhance `scikit-learn` to better serve the community.

 In this new grant, we will focus on improving the evaluation and inspection of predictive models.
-We provide in the next section a detailed description of the proposed work.
+In the next section we will describe the proposed work.

 ## Predictive models evaluation & inspection